 Princess cut.
 A square cut diamond that has refractive properties close to the round brilliant.
 The princess is one of the preferred square cut shapes.

-Round cut.
+Brilliant cut.
 The round brilliant is by far the most popular cut in the world.
-With its 57 facets, it has the best angles to allow for for maximum brilliance.
+With its 57 facets, it has the best angles to allow for maximum brilliance.

 A certificate or a diamond grading report is normally made for diamonds over 1.01 carat.